Libardo1/telafinance/content/pages/99-change-log.markdown

 ### January

+* January 2, 2018 - Added a new article: <a href="/frb-gdp-analysis.html">GDP Analysis for the CCAR Scenarios</a>.

-* January 2, 2017 - Forecasts for the <a href="/income-statement-forecasting.html">income statement</a> are now available.
+* January 2, 2018 - Forecasts for the <a href="/income-statement-forecasting.html">income statement</a> are now available.

 ## 2017